Packed everything? Then send the backpack to yourself or your companion and set off.

-(4) Resignation from the association must be declared to the board in writing no later than twelve months before the end of the financial year.
-The declaration of resignation causes the resignation at the end of the following financial year.
+(4) Resignation from the association must be declared in writing to the Board of Directors no later than twelve months before the end of the financial year.
+The declaration of resignation causes the expulsionheiden at the end of the following financial year.

 (5) A member can be expelled from the association if his behavior grossly violates the statutes or the interests of the association.
 At the request of the board of directors, the general assembly decides on the exclusion with two thirds of the votes cast.

 Before the decision on the exclusion is made, the person concerned must be given the opportunity to make a statement.
 The decision of the exclusion is to be announced to the person concerned by the board of directors.

 (6) Membership may be canceled if the member is in arrears with payment of the dues despite two written reminders from the board.
 The deletion can only be decided by the board if two months have passed since the sending of the second warning letter, which must contain the reference to the deletion.

 The financial year of the association is the calendar year.

 (1) The general assembly is exclusively responsible for the following matters: